zdravkov/kendo-docs/api/dataviz/diagram.md

 The color of the shape content text.

+### shapeDefaults.source `String`

+The source of the shape image.
+Applicable when the type is set to "image".

 ### shapeDefaults.visual `Function`

 A function returning a visual element to render for a given shape.
 The following primitives can be used to construct a composite visual: